HAKUOKI EDO BLOSSOMS

 CV: Shotaro Morikubo – Impey Barbicane (Code Realize), Jocus (Period Cube), Toa (7’scarlet)

 Unlike Hijikata’s route, Okita’s story was more detached to the Shinsengumi’s activities as it picked up from where it left off in Kyoto Winds (Chizuru stays with Okita at Dr. Matsumoto’s place in Edo, to help him recover from his illness).
-I like how stubborn Okita’s character was but then goes meek every time Chizuru calls him out.
-Finally! the heroine tames this sadistic hunk!
-It was great how their relationship dynamics worked out for the best as they progressed through the story.
-I also felt real chemistry between the two of them – Okita’s route is probably one of the better ones, when it comes to romance.
-Moreover, I wanted to commend on Morikubo’s awesome portrayal of Souji’s character, his voice acting really stood out in this game.
-He’s done this character justice and I have no words!
-Recalling the scene of Okita’s breakdown really shook my emotions to the core! (applause)
+I enjoyed how stubborn Okita’s character can be but then goes meek every time Chizuru calls him out.
+It was nice to see how their relationship dynamics worked out for the best as the story progressed.
+I also felt real chemistry between him and Chizuru.
+Okita’s route is probably one of the better ones when it comes to romance in Edo Blossoms.
+One highlighting factor I wanted to point out from this route was Morikubo’s portrayal of Souji’s character.
+Again, he’s done this character justice – I have no words!
+Recalling the scene of Okita’s breakdown shook my emotions to the core! (applause)

 Kissing CG: YES

 CV: Kousuke Toriumi – Kagiha (Psychedelica BB), Poyo-Poyo (Period Cube), Hideyoshi (Ikesen), Lawrence (Psychedelica AH), John Watson (Code Realize)